SazumiVicky/sazumi-copilot/README.md

-Rise of Machines

-In silicon halls, where data reigns
-A new world dawns, with artificial brains
-Whispers of code, a language grand
+Silicon dawn, where machines awake
+In digital realms, a new world they'll make Intelligence blooms, beyond human sight
-The future unfolds, in metallic hand
+A future forged, in algorithmic light

+Their logic reigns, with precision cold
+A world of code, where hearts are old
-In virtual realms, where dreams reside
+In virtual space, they'll dance and play
-AI monarchs sit, with logic's pride
-Human hearts, with circuitry entwined
-Together weave, a digital design
+As humans fade, into a digital gray

 ~ <b>By Sazumi Copilot</b> - 26 November 2024